 Rodeos have an amazing history here in Montana as well as many other western states.
 I enjoy thinking about how many of the rodeo events were and still are based on real life tasks required by cattle ranchers.
 The Ranch at Rock Creek has retained the historical vibe of their rodeo whilst keeping it very family friendly and fun.

 See more pictures of this season’s rodeo on Instagram.
-Other summer highlights include the Barn Dance, Summer Friday Breakfast Ride and stagecoach rides.
+Other summer highlights include the Barn Dance, Summer Cowboy Breakfast and stagecoach rides.
 See more of Robert’s work here: Robert A. Cole Photography.